milankinen/livereactload/examples/05-build-systems/README.md

 ### .notify([host = 'localhost'], [notify-port = 4474])

-Sends an notification that bundle has changed and reloading should occur.
+Sends a notification that the bundle has changed and reloading should occur.
-`.listen` starts also a HTTP server that listens these notify events so notifications are basically plain HTTP requests.
+Internally `.listen` starts a HTTP server that listens these notify events so notifications are basically just plain HTTP requests.

     lrload.notify()  // equals to bash command "curl http://localhost:4475"

 ### .gulpnotify([host = 'localhost'], [notify-port = 4474])

-Returns a `through2` stream that sends events from change events.
+Returns a `through2` stream that sends notifications from change events.

     watcher
       .bundle()